 - 1. The asset allocation of the Trust Fund will be evaluated by the Board annually during the second quarter of the calendar year.
 The evaluation will include a detailed structural review of returns, risks, performance attributions, portfolio costs, and current economic and market circumstances.
 Based on this evaluation, the Board will approve an asset allocation for the following fiscal year beginning on July 1. - 2.
-At least every three years, the Board will undertake an asset/liability study that evaluates the asset allocation policy in the context of projected actuarial liabilities and funding practices.
+The Board will undertake a triennial asset/liability study that evaluates the asset allocation policy in the context of projected actuarial liabilities and funding practices.
 The study will be timed to match the work of SDCERA's actuary. - 3.
-SDCERA's investment program will be designed to maximize the probability that SDCERA's investment goals will be fulfilled.
+SDCERA's investment program will be designed to minimize the risk of loss and to maximize the rate of return.
 SDCERA will adopt and implement an asset allocation policy that is predicated on a number of factors, including: - a) A projection of actuarial assets, liabilities, benefit payments, and the cost of contributions; - b) Historical and expected long-term capital market risks, returns, and correlation behavior; - c) Accepted economic and capital market theory on portfolio risks, returns, and the trade-off between risks and returns; - d) An assessment of current and future economic conditions, including inflation and interest rate levels; and - e) Liquidity requirements.